TheEpicProgrammer/TheEpicProgrammer/README.md

 ### Hi there 👋

 I am a Student and a Programmer.
 I like making bots for Discord and Minecraft.
-My favorate languages are Python, C#, and javascript.
+My favorite languages are Python, C#, and javascript.